 Vatican Museums & Sistine Chapel Tickets

 Vatican City Fun Facts

-• Vatican is the smallest country in the world and only became an independent country in 1929!
+• Vatican City is the smallest country in the world and only became an independent country in 1929.

-• The Vatican is the only country in the world to have a cash machine with JUST Latin instructions on it!
+• It is the only country in the world to have a cash machine with JUST Latin instructions on it.

-• The Vatican is the only country on earth not to have its own prison!
+• It is the only country on earth not to have its own prison.

-• The Vatican is home to the shortest railway line in the world!
+• It is home to the shortest railway line in the world.

+Vatican Museums & Sistine Chapel Tickets